cosmos-developer/baby/docs/chapter_1/lesson_1.md

 Goal:
-* I want people to understand how to interact with Tendermint node
+* Learners should understand how to interact with Tendermint node
-* I want people to further explore how to interact with Tendermint
+* Learners should be able to scaffold and start a chain

 # Lesson 1: Scaffolding and starting a chain